 Can You Trust Guardio To Keep You Safe Online?

-Guardio has only been around since 2018, but the company has quickly gained attention for its innovative browser-level approach to cybersecurity.
-While Guardio provides solid protection for more than 1.5 million Chromium-based browser users, it is relatively expensive when compared to true all-in-one providers that offer broader identity theft and cybersecurity features.
+Guardio provides solid protection against phishing attacks, fake websites, and other online threats to more than 1.5 million Chromium-based browser users.
+However, it is relatively expensive when compared to all-in-one providers that offer broader identity theft and cybersecurity features.

-If you're debating whether or not Guardio is the best identity theft protection service for you, consider its customer feedback.
+If you're debating whether or not Guardio is the best identity theft protection service for you, here’s what customers on third-party review site, Trustpilot, and professional tech reviewers are saying:

-- What users like about Guardio: Users appreciate Guardio’s user-friendly, browser-based phishing protection that defends them from fake websites, malicious links, and scam emails.
+- What some users like about Guardio: Users appreciate Guardio’s user-friendly, browser-based phishing protection that defends them from fake websites, dangerous extensions, malicious links, and scam emails and texts.

-- What users don’t like about Guardio: Users have complained that Guardio is expensive, limited in scope, and sends unnecessary pop-up notifications about non-existent online threats (especially as upgrade-bait for its free plan members).
+- What some users don’t like about Guardio: Users and reviewers have complained that Guardio is expensive, limited in scope, and that it can be difficult to reach customer support.

 What Does Guardio Do?
 Features, Plans, and What To Expect as a User

-Founded about six years ago, Guardio offers real-time protection at the browser level.
-Unlike traditional antivirus software that looks for device threats, Guardio focuses on browser-level online security and preventing malware from being downloaded.
+Guardio offers real-time protection against cyber threats at the browser level.
+Unlike traditional antivirus software that scans your device for malware that has already been downloaded, Guardio focuses on browser-level online security and preventing malware from being downloaded in the first place.

 Real-time browsing protection

-Once installed, Guardio Premium can scan, block, and remove malicious extensions and downloads in your browser.
+Once installed, Guardio protects you against malicious extensions and downloads in your browser.
 It will also automatically detect and prevent unwanted notifications and browser hijacking attempts.

 What you need to know: Guardio may protect you from harmful extensions and downloads while you’re on a Chromium browser; but if you encounter malware while using a different browser type (or while offline), Guardio will not detect it.